jbmilgrom/blogg/src/post/software-is-mostly-all-you-need-at-runtime.md

 The workflow orchestrator is traditional software.
 It calls out to neural networks for judgment tasks: classification, extraction, interpretation — the fuzzy pattern matching that cannot be specified as rules.
 Then it executes business logic itself, deterministically.
 The execution paths are explicit, auditable, and version-controlled.

 This is not a new pattern.
-It's how most production ML systems already work.
-A model classifies; code acts on the classification.
-What's new is recognizing that the _code_ side of this pattern can now be written by AI agents — and that this changes the economics of software development dramatically.

-The industry has framed this as a choice between RPA (deterministic but brittle) and AI agents (adaptive but unpredictable).[^10] But AI coding agents dissolve the tradeoff, since they write the deterministic code.
+Production ML systems already work this way: a model classifies, code acts.
+What's new is that AI agents can write the code — dissolving the apparent tradeoff between RPA (deterministic but brittle) and AI agents (adaptive but unpredictable).[^10]

 ## Development Time Approaching Runtime